-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION efficiency of the negotiation forum. external advice.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION duration of the assistance to negotiations and the bearing of the costs.
+Member States should ensure that administrative and financial burdens remain proportionate to guarantee the efficiency of the negotiation forum. the competent Member State, should they decide to rely on the negotiation mechanism.
+The body should meet with the parties and help with the negotiations by providing professional, impartial and external advice.
 Against that background, Member States should decide on the conditions of the functioning of the negotiation mechanism, including the timing and duration of the assistance to negotiations and the bearing division of the any costs arising, and the composition of such bodies.
-Member States should ensure that administrative and financial burdens remain proportionate to guarantee the efficiency of the negotiation forum. negotiations or in the course of the negotiations to facilitate the conclusion of an agreement.
+Member States should ensure that administrative and financial burdens remain proportionate to guarantee the efficiency of the negotiation forum. mediators should meet with the parties and help with the negotiations by providing professional and external advice.
+The body or the mediators could meet with the parties to facilitate the start of negotiations or in the course of the negotiations to facilitate the conclusion of an agreement.
 The use of and the participation in the negotiation mechanism should remain voluntary and should not affect the parties' contractual freedom.
-Against that background, Member States should be free to decide on the conditions of the concrete functioning of the negotiation mechanism, including the timing and duration of the assistance to negotiations and the bearing of the costs.
-Member States should ensure that administrative and financial burdens remain proportionate to guarantee the efficiency of the negotiation forummechanism. agree beforehand on the competent Member State, should they decide to rely on the negotiation mechanism.
+Against that background, Member States should be free to decide on the conditions of the negotiation mechanism, including the timing and duration of the assistance to negotiations and the bearing of the costs.
+Member States should ensure that administrative and financial burdens remain parties and help with the negotiations by providing professional, impartial and external advice.
+Where a negotiation involves parties from different Member States, those parties should agree beforehand on the competent Member State, should they decide to rely on the negotiation mechanism.
 The body or the mediators could meet with the parties to facilitate the start of negotiations or in the course of the negotiations to facilitate the conclusion of an agreement.
 The participation in this negotiation mechanism and the subsequent conclusion of agreements should be voluntary and should not affect the parties' contractual freedom.
-Against that background, Member States should be free to decide on the concrete functioning of the negotiation mechanism, including the timing and duration of the assistance to negotiations and the bearing of the costs.
-Member States should ensure that administrative and financial burdens remain
+Against that background, Member States should be free to decide on the concrete functioning of the negotiation